Documentation

 • GraphML has the ability to specify graph features that GRNsight cannot display.
 In those cases, GRNsight will ignore the features that it does not support.

-• The minimum requirements for an unweighted GraphML file that GRNsight can read and display is best illustrated by an example.
+• The minimum requirements for an unweighted GRN GraphML file that GRNsight can read and display is best illustrated by an example.
 The screenshots below show the top and bottom of the Demo #3 Unweighted GRN (21 genes, 31 edges) GraphML file as exported by GRNsight.
 (The screenshots were created from a view of this file in the firstobject XML Editor).
 Click the link to download the file.

 GraphML sample 1 unweighted network top